Hofls/useful-info/ideas-strategies-concepts/books/methods-of-rationality.md

+### TLDR
-TLDR - alternative Harry Potter story that promotes rationality skills
+* Methods of rationality - alternative Harry Potter story that promotes rationality skills

 ### Definitions
 * `Rationality` - systematic pursuit of knowledge and understanding through reason and evidence